oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

    2) From a **System Page Route** list, select the *Oro Catalog Frontend Product Allproducts (All Products page)*.

    .. image:: /user/img/marketing/web_catalogs/AllProductsContentVariants.png
+      :alt: Selecting the All products page for the System Page Route for the Default Web Catalog

    .. note:: See :ref:`Content Variants <user-guide--marketing--web-catalog--content-variant>` topic for more information on using content variants.
 See :ref:`System Page <user-guide--marketing--web-catalog--content-variant-system-page>` topic for more information on this content variant type.